Gujarati cinema: Early talkies (1932–1947)

 Before the 1931 release of the first full-length Indian sound film, Alam Ara, a short Gujarati sound film, Chav Chavno Murabbo, was released on 4 February 1931 in Bombay.
 It included the song Mane Mankad Karde ("A Bug Bites Me"), the first sound in any Indian film.
 The film was produced by Maneklal Patel, with lyrics and dialogue by Natwar Shyam.
 The title, literally "Chew Chew's Marmalade", refers to having to chew marmalade to swallow it and probably has no specific connection to the plot.

 Before the first full-length Gujarati sound film, Narsinh Mehta (1932), two short Gujarati sound films were released with Hindi talkies.
 The two-reel short Krishna–Sudama, produced by the Imperial Film Company, was released with Hindi talkie Nek Abala.
 Another two-reel short, Mumbai ni Shethani was premiered along with Madan's Shirin Farhad on 9 January 1932 at Wellington Cinema, Bombay.
 It was produced by Theatres of Calcutta and was based on the story written by Champshi Udeshi.
 The film starred Mohan, Miss Sharifa and Surajram and included the Gujarati song Fashion ni Fishiari, Juo, Mumbai ni Shethani.

 The release of the first full-length Gujarati talkie, Narsinh Mehta on 9 April 1932 marks the true beginning of Gujarati cinema.
 It was directed by Nanubhai Vakil, produced by Sagar Movietone, and starred Mohanlala, Marutirao, Master Manhar, and Miss Mehtab.
 It was of the 'saint' genre and was on the life of the saint Narsinh Mehta.

 It was followed in 1932 by Sati Savitri, based on the epic story of Savitri and Satyavan, and in 1935 by the comedy Ghar Jamai, directed by Homi Master.
 Ghar Jamai starred: Heera, Jamna, Baby Nurjehan, Amoo, Alimiya, Jamshedji, and Gulam Rasool.
 It featured a 'resident son-in-law' and his escapades as well as his problematic attitude towards the freedom of women.

 Gunsundari was made three times from 1927 to 1948.
-The film was such a success in its first appearance in 1927, that director Chandulal Shah remade it in 1934.
-It was remade again in 1948 by Ratilal Punatar.
+The film was such a success in its first appearance in 1927, that director Chandulal Shah remade it in Hindi in 1934.
+It was remade again in Gujarati and Hindi in 1948 by Ratibhai Punatar.
 Gunsundari is the story of a poor Indian woman who is disliked by her husband for her moral stand.
 The woman finally lands on the street where she meets a person who is just like her—a social outcast.
 The story ends there.
 However, the three versions include some changes to reflect their times.

 There were twelve films released between 1932 and 1940.
 No Gujarati films were produced in 1933, 1937 or 1938.
 From 1941 to 1946 there was no production, due to the rationing of raw materials during World War II.